-The steps are easy, all you have to do is go to your webinar settings, click " Recording & on-demand" and choose " Video iframe".
+The steps are easy, all you have to do is go to your event settings, click " Recording & on-demand" and choose " Video iframe".
 Then you can just paste your iframe code to "Replay video source" and you're done.
-You'll find your video iframe embedded inside the webinar room 👌
+You'll find your video iframe embedded inside the Event room 👌

 Example with Wistia

 In this example, we use a pre-recorded demo (recorded using Screenflow) hosted on Wistia.
 We went with Wistia because they provide additional analytics on the views and advanced controls on the iframe mode.
 But you can do the same with YouTube.

 To begin, grab the iframe code of your video.

 You can add the autoplay parameter to the iframe so that the video starts when people jump in the Event room.